 Thomas Caldwell is a writer, broadcaster, film critic, public speaker and film programmer based in Melbourne, Australia.

-Thomas is one of the writers and presenters for the webseries @TheFlix for the Australian film video-on-demand service Ozflix.
-He produces and co-hosts the film criticism show Plato’s Cave, every Monday night on Melbourne independent community radio station Triple R (3RRR 102.7FM), and from 2010 to 2015 he was the film reviewer on the Breakfasters every Thursday morning.
+Thomas produces and is one of the hosts on the film criticism show Plato’s Cave, every Monday night on Melbourne independent community radio station Triple R (3RRR 102.7FM), and from 2010 to 2015 he was the film reviewer on the Breakfasters every Thursday morning.
 He also appears once a month on Books and Arts Daily on ABC Radio National to discuss book-to-film adaptations.

 He is experienced moderating Q&As, hosting In Conversation events, taking part in panel discussions and delivering film as text lectures and workshops to students and teachers (see Thomas’s Booked Out profile).
 Some of the people Thomas has moderated Q&As for or hosted In Conversations events with include Ralph Fiennes, Geena Davis, Peter Weir, Nicolas Winding Refn, Gareth Edwards, Paul Cox, Bobcat Goldthwait, Rolf de Heer, Shaun Tan, Gillian Armstrong, Robert Connolly, Richard Lowenstein, Ivan Sen, Hugo Weaving, Geoffrey Rush, Jack Charles, Noni Hazlehurst and Jan Chapman.